dombrant/100-days-of-code/r1-log.md

 ### R1D30 (February 2nd, 2018)

 Today I read [this great article](https://medium.freecodecamp.org/how-i-went-from-programming-with-a-feature-phone-to-working-for-an-mit-startup-40ca3be4fa0f) about a young man in Africa who started programming from a feature phone.
 It taught me quite a few things.
 First, there are many people in the world who do not have access to some of the things I have in my life (high speed internet, a fast computer, a smartphone) that make programming easier.
 Second, there is always a way to accomplish your goals in programming, it's just about how hard you're willing to work to get it done.

+### R1D31 (February 3rd, 2018)
+Today I started trying out Gulp as a build tool.
+I didn't make a lot of progress, but I did a lot of work getting things set up.
+I learned along the way some ways to troubleshoot various issues of modules not being found and similar errors.
+Looking forward to learning more about it how Gulp works and what it can do.